cdr60/smsapi/README.md

   <blockquote>&lt;Files 'smsapi.db'&gt;Require all denied&lt;/Files&gt;</blockquote>blockquote></li>
 <li>A service folder that contains what is needed to send SMS :
   <ul>
     <li>.gammurc is a file used by gammu (the sms binary file).
-You have to check the line "port = /dev/ttyUSB0" is your Sim card USB adaptatrer is in another port, and "connection = at19200" if your adaptater is using another dial speed </li>
+You have to check the line "port = /dev/ttyUSB0" is your Sim card USB adaptater is in another port, and "connection = at19200" if your adaptater is using another dial speed </li>
     <li>group.txt : A CLI example to add your web serveur user to dialout group : beacause the web server must access to the com port.
 This exemple is for apache 2.4 on Fedora.
 Check you web server account, it can be www-data on Debian.</li>
     <li>usbmodeswitch.conf : This is my usbmodeswitch configuration file : I'm using a Huawei USB Sim Card adaptater : check what configuration you need.</li>
     <li>pincode.sh : this script must be run at boot time : It will unlock Sim card's protection using your PIN Code : replace your pincode at line "pincode='0000'"</li>